awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-personalize-solution-solutionconfig.md

 ## Properties<a name="aws-properties-personalize-solution-solutionconfig-properties"></a>

 `AlgorithmHyperParameters`  <a name="cfn-personalize-solution-solutionconfig-algorithmhyperparameters"></a>
-Lists the hyperparameter names and ranges\.
+Lists the algorithm hyperparameters and their values\.
 *Required*: No
 *Type*: Map of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)